DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

    * The height of each element is equal to the length of the nodes in the boundary to create square elements up the wall.

 #### Section 3: Defines material models and their variables
    * The crushing energy and fracture energy are calculated and wrote to the .tcl file.
-The equations for these values come from ([Nasser et al.](https://ascelibrary.org/doi/pdf/10.1061/%28ASCE%29ST.1943-541X.0002311)) Below is the code:
+The equations for these values come from ([Nasser et al. (2019)](https://ascelibrary.org/doi/pdf/10.1061/%28ASCE%29ST.1943-541X.0002311)) Below is the code:

 ```python
 self.gtcc = abs((0.174*(.5)**2-0.0727*.5+0.149)*((self.Walldata[40]*1000*conMult)/1450)**0.7) #tensile energy of confined